PRAKRITI-2000/-Exploratory-Data-Analysis-for-Analysing-the-Product-Market-Fit-for-a-Startup/README.md

 # Problem Statement
 The company is in the product development phase and investing in the initial stages of Research and Development.
 However, before creating or launching such a product in the market, it makes sense to understand the market gap and analyze whether people or the government will be interested in investing in the product.

+# Major Concerns
+The specific pollutants their purifier should target.
+The most valued features by potential users.
+The regions with the highest demand and corresponding market size.
+How to tailor R&D efforts based on localized pollution trends.